My ferment is bubbling or leaking...help!?

 Where can I buy your beautiful products?

-We have a brand spanking new ONLINE SHOP so you can get your grubby hands on us from all over the UK!
-You’ll also find us out and about at markets in the Aberdeenshire area, so come say hi!
-We are working on getting our products in restaurants, cafés and retail outlets around the UK..
+We have an ONLINE SHOP so you can get your grubby hands on us from all over the UK!
+You’ll also find us out and about at markets in South East Wales and over the border in Bristol and beyond, so come say hi!
+We are working on getting our products in restaurants, cafés and retail outlets around the UK.
 Here are the current lists of our stockists!
 If you're a business looking to stock our awesome products click HERE.
 Also if you want to stalk our pretty faces and stay up to date follow us on social media!
 We try to be as active as possible, while still maintaining some sort of life of course.
+Instagram I Facebook

 Where do you make Crafty Pickle ferments?